omichelsen/ole.michelsen.dk/public/blog/setup-local-web-server-apache-php-osx-yosemite.md

     LoadModule userdir_module libexec/apache2/mod_userdir.so

+Do the same search for “userdir“ again, and also uncomment the following line:

+    Include /private/etc/apache2/extra/httpd-userdir.conf

 Don't exit the file yet, as we also want to enable PHP.

 ## PHP

-Yosemite comes with PHP 5.5.14, and we can enable it by uncommenting this line (just a couple of lines below the previous):
+Yosemite comes with PHP 5.5.14, and we can enable it by uncommenting this line in the same file:

     LoadModule php5_module libexec/apache2/libphp5.so